Madr92/marine_chemistry/README.md

 # marine_chemistry
-a bundle of functions in python related to equations used in marine science, especially for trace gases view details in the respective odt file
+a bundle of functions in python related to equations used in marine science, especially for trace gases view details in the respective documentation odt file